edlynjessica/Devops-Notes/Linux/07-Basic-Commands.md

 `ls` stands for **List**.

-It displays the files and folders inside the current directory.
+It displays files and folders inside a directory.

 ### Syntax